Alec Finlay: Mesostic Remedy 2009

 Biography

-Alec Finlay (1966-) is an artist poet and publisher, currently based in the North-East of England.
+Alec Finlay (b.
+1966, Inverness, Scotland) is an artist, poet and publisher based in Edinburgh.
 In recent years Finlay’s work has been primarily concerned with contemporary visions of nature and landscape.
-The range of forms that he has employed is incredibly diverse: neon text; nest-boxes; major interventions working with windmill turbines; multiples, paperworks and all forms of print and web-based media; and such innovative poetic forms as the renga, circle poem and mesostic.
-His two volume Selected Poems will appear later this year.
+He employs a diverse range of forms: neon text, nest-boxes, major interventions working with windmill turbines, multiples, paper works and all forms of print and web-based media, alongside innovative poetic forms such as the renga, circle poem and mesostic.